CapWidow/W-Transformer/README.md

 # W-Transformers : A Wavelet-based Transformer Framework for Univariate Time Series Forecasting

 W-Transformer is a new framework to forecast univariate time series.
-To know more about the achievement of W-Transformer or contact us for more information, you can find the full paper [here](https://arxiv.org/abs/2209.03945).
+To know more about the achievement of W-Transformers or contact us for more information, you can find the full paper [here](https://arxiv.org/abs/2209.03945).

 ## Installation